Public Service workforce composition

-Public Service staff are employed in 28 agencies that provide a wide range of activities including policy advice and customer services for social welfare, health, education, employment, market regulation, economic growth, security, taxation, administration of the law, transport infrastructure, immigration, citizenship, public records, natural resources management and much more.
-Their work spreads across 255 different occupations that are divided into ten broad occupation groups as shown in the following table.
-The two largest groups of FTEs are ‘Inspectors and Regulatory Officers’ and ‘Social, Health and Education Workers’ that account for nearly 40% of the Public Service workforce.
+Public Service employees are engaged in a wide range of jobs spread across 252 different occupations in 2018.
+These can be aggregated into ten broad occupation groups as shown in the following chart.
+The two largest groups are ‘Inspectors and Regulatory Officers’ and ‘Social, Health and Education Workers’ accounting for 39% of the Public Service workforce.

 Between 2017 and 2018 the Public Service workforce (FTEs) increased by 2,478 or 5.2%.
 Amongst the occupation groups, ‘Contact Centre Workers’ had the largest increase (up 774 or 18.3%), followed by ‘Managers’ (up 397 or 7.4%) and ‘Social, Health and Education Workers’ (up 353 or 4.1%).
 The increase in ‘Contact Centre Workers’ was largely due to IR’s reclassification of their ‘Collections Officer’ role from ‘Inspectors and Regulatory Officers’ to ‘Contact Centre Workers’.
 As part of IR’s transformation programme, these roles became broader in scope to provide more seamless end-to-end services.